paulpierce34/PSTor/README.md

 ## PREREQUISITES:
 - Tor installed (tor.exe binary required)
-- Selenium & Chrome webdriver (if you want to execute WebCrawl function)
+- Selenium & Chrome webdriver (if you want to execute optional WebCrawl function)

 ## HOW TO USE:
 - Git clone to your machine